YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/06_testing.rst

 - YQL statements
 - YQL module
 - REST module
-- calling model from the controller
+- calling the model from the controller

 .. _06_intro-setting_up: